 We compared the revenues and expenditures of the final budget to actual revenues and expenditures.
-Actual revenues were greater than budgeted revenues.
-Actual expenditures were more than budgeted expenditures but the variance was less than 5%.
+Actual revenues were less than budgeted revenues, but the shortfall did not exceed 5% of total budgeted revenues.
+Actual expenditures were less than budgeted expenditures.